doorlay/A/README.md

 # Easy Scrape
-A python web scraping program for beginners, easy to install and easy to run.
+A python web scraping program for beginners, easy to install and run.

 ---
 **Requirements**